andrewcooke/choochoo/README.md

 When the database format changes scripts are provided to migrate existing data (see package `ch2.migraine`).

+Currently the program is single-user (ie the data in the database are not grouped by user).
+Multiple users can co-exist using separate database files.

 *Choochoo collects and organises time-series data using athlete-appropriate interfaces.
-It facilitates calculations of derived statistics and extraction of data for further analysis using Python's rich data science ability.*
+It facilitates calculations of derived statistics and extraction of data for further analysis using Python's rich data science tools.*

 ## Latest Changes